oracle/python-cx_Oracle/doc/src/module.rst

 .. data:: SUBSCR_QOS_BEST_EFFORT

-   This constant can be used when creating a subscription and specifies that best effort filtering for query result set changes is acceptable.
+   This constant is used to specify that best effort filtering for query result set changes is acceptable.
 False positive notifications may be received.
    This behaviour may be suitable for caching applications.

 .. data:: SUBSCR_QOS_DEREG_NFY

-   This constant can be used when creating a subscription and specifies that the subscription should be automatically unregistered after the first notification has been received.
+   This constant is used to specify that the subscription should be automatically unregistered after the first notification is received.

 .. data:: SUBSCR_QOS_PURGE_ON_NTFN

-   This constant can be used when creating a subscription and specifies that the subscription should be automatically unregistered after the first notification has been received.
+   This constant is used to specify that the subscription should be automatically unregistered after the first notification is received.

    .. deprecated:: 5.3
       Use :data:`~cx_Oracle.SUBSCR_QOS_DEREG_NFY` instead.